Responsible digital values and their environmental impact

 Lack of awareness

-The lack of awareness of the environmental impacts of digital technology slows progress towards responsible digital technology.
-Many users are unaware of the carbon footprint associated with the energy consumption of data centers and connected devices.
+The lack of awareness of digital environmental impacts slows down the progress towards a responsible digital.
+Many users ignore the carbon footprint associated with the energy consumption of data centers and connected devices.
 Better education on these issues is essential to encourage more responsible behavior.

 Practical Solutions – The challenges